nishamuktewar/altus-lda-example/README.md

 app packaging but will not work with the Workbench.
 Select and execute code within the two START/END blocks only.

 The code builds and evaluates a few LDA models based on a subset of the data, and prints information about the best model that was found.
+It also saves the model to the path defined by `--outputPath` if set.

 ## Scaling Up with Altus